The Day of the Cross in El Salvador: A Celebration of Faith and Heritage

 Why is the Day of the Cross Celebrated?

-The Day of the Cross is observed by Salvadorans for different reasons, such as a celebration to commemorate the start of the rainy season or winter.
-It is also celebrated to protect family members from evil spirits; lastly, some people use this day to pray that the upcoming year brings plenty of food for the family.
+For example, some celebrate to commemorate the start of the rainy season or winter; others do it for religious reasons to protect family members from evil spirits; lastly, some people use this day to pray that the upcoming year brings plenty of food for the family.

 Celebrating the Start of the Rainy Season or Winter